eunicecallueng/Virtualization-Labs/VMware Workstation Pro/readme.md

 ## Installation Steps

-### 1. Download Installer
+Follow these steps to install **VMware Workstation Pro** on Windows:

+1. **Download Installer**
    - Go to the official VMware website.
-- Download the latest **VMware Workstation Pro** installer for Windows.
+   - To download the latest VMware Workstation Pro installer for Windows, you’ll need to create a **Broadcom account**.

-### 2. Run Installer
+   - Once logged in, click **My Downloads → Here**, then search for **VMware Workstation Pro** in the list.
+   - Choose the version you want (at the time of creating this repo, the latest was **26H1**, so that’s what I installed).
+   - You’ll be redirected to another page — accept the **Terms and Conditions** before the download starts.

+2. **Run Installer**
-- Double-click the `.exe` file.
+   - Double‑click the `.exe` file.
    - Follow the wizard prompts:
-  - Accept license agreement
+     - Accept the license agreement
      - Choose installation directory (default is fine)
-  - Enable Enhanced Keyboard Driver if needed

-### 3. License Key
-- Enter a valid license key (or use trial mode for practice).

-### 4. Finish Setup
+     - I didn’t select the **Join Customer Experience Improvement Program** option

+3. **Create Shortcuts**
+   - Select whether you want desktop/start menu shortcuts.

+4. **Click Install**
+   - Start the installation process and wait for it to complete.

+6. **Finish Setup**
+   - Complete the installation.
-- Complete installation and restart your PC if prompted.
+   - Restart your PC if prompted.

 ---